slidevjs/slidev/docs/themes/write-a-theme.md

 ## Highlighter

 Syntax highlighting colors are also provided in the theme.
-We support both [Prism](https://prismjs.com/) and [Shiki](https://github.com/shikijs/shiki), [read more here](/custom/highlighters).
+We support both [Prism](https://prismjs.com/) and [Shiki](https://github.com/shikijs/shiki).
+For more information please refer to [the syntax highlighting docs](/custom/highlighters).

-You can support one of them or both.
-Refer to the default theme for configurations examples [prism.css](https://github.com/slidevjs/slidev/blob/main/packages/theme-default/styles/prism.css) / [setup/shiki.ts](https://github.com/slidevjs/slidev/blob/main/packages/theme-default/setup/shiki.ts).
+You can support either one of them, or both.
+Refer to the default theme for configurations examples [`./styles/prism.css`](https://github.com/slidevjs/slidev/blob/main/packages/theme-default/styles/prism.css) / [`./setup/shiki.ts`](https://github.com/slidevjs/slidev/blob/main/packages/theme-default/setup/shiki.ts).

-Also, remember to provide the information in `package.json`
+Also, remember to specify the supported highlighters in your `package.json`

 ```json
 // package.json